techtoys/ESP32-S3-LVDS-Portable-Monitor/README.md

 ## Choice of components <a name="components"></a>

-The LCD panels of laptops usually have a resolution of 1366*768 or higher with an interface called [LVDS](https://en.wikipedia.org/wiki/Low-voltage_differential_signaling).
+LCD panels of laptops usually have a resolution of 1366*768 or higher with an interface called [LVDS](https://en.wikipedia.org/wiki/Low-voltage_differential_signaling).
 Such resolution requires more memory as the display buffer and a much faster pixel clock to drive so I need an external graphic controller ([RA8889](https://www.raio.com.tw/en/RA8889.html)) to generate the pixel clock and horizontal sync.

 * Embedded graphic: ESP32-S3 + RA8889 + THC63LVDM83D with major components illustrated below.

 <img src = "./Assets/Embedded_graphic.png">

-At time of writing I do have a successful prototype for this part (schematics [link](./Hardware/ESP32S3-Zero-RGB/)):
+At time of writing I have finished a prototype for this part (schematics [link](./Hardware/ESP32S3-Zero-RGB/)).
+It is fully working although there are few patches required.

 <img src = "./Assets/ESP32-S3-embedded-LVDS.png" width = 70%>